 Describe how the minimum number of students is statistically sound.

-The decision regarding n size was made after discussions with Accountability Work Group members, SD DOE’s Technical Advisory Committee, SD DOE’s Parent Advisory Council, and by utilizing the recent Institute of Education Sciences Report “Best Practices for Determining Subgroup Size in Accountability Systems While Protecting Personally Identifiable Student Information.”
+The decision regarding N size was made after discussions with Accountability Work Group members, SD DOE’s Technical Advisory Committee, SD DOE’s Parent Advisory Council, and by utilizing the recent Institute of Education Sciences Report “Best Practices for Determining Subgroup Size in Accountability Systems While Protecting Personally Identifiable Student Information.”
 This number strikes a balance between inclusion and indicator stability in the system, ensuring that many of the small schools in the state are still included in the state accountability system, and ensuring transparency for stakeholders and parents related to student outcomes.
-Schools not meeting the minimum n size of 10 at the school level undergo a Small and Special School Audit (see page 37) that utilizes a review of three years of data to determine whether the school is meeting accountability criteria.
+Schools not meeting the minimum N size of 10 at the school level undergo a Small School Audit (see page 37) that utilizes a review of twoyears of data to determine whether the school is meeting accountability criteria.

 Describe how the minimum number of students was determined by the State, including how the State collaborated with teachers, principals, other school leaders, parents, and other stakeholders when determining such minimum number.

 During the course of its consultations on this plan, SD DOE brought together an Accountability Work Group comprised of school administrators, teachers, and other stakeholders with varied backgrounds to provide recommendations to the state.
-This group considered the question of n size in the context of what South Dakota has utilized and how other states approach this question.
-The group recommended continuing to use an n size of 10.
+This group considered the question of N size in the context of what South Dakota has utilized and how other states approach this question.
+The group recommended continuing to use an N size of 10.
 These discussions were also held in the English Learner Work Group meetings, Parent Advisory Council meetings, and have been ongoing discussions at Technical Advisory Committee meetings.

 Describe how the State ensures that the minimum number is sufficient to not reveal any personally identifiable information.

-South Dakota has long used an n size of 10 in order to report and hold schools accountable.
+South Dakota has long used an N size of 10 in order to report and hold schools accountable.
 This established number has been demonstrated through research and peer review as effective in complying with the Family Educational Rights and Privacy Act to protect student information.

 South Dakota uses multiple techniques to provide protection against disclosure or identification of an individual student’s outcomes, including suppression of small group outcomes, suppression of complementary group outcomes, and suppression of small category outcomes.